Australia says signs El Nino weather pattern forming

 South Australia’s wheat crop could face a bigger risk from the drier weather associated with El Nino.

-“I have downgraded my South Australia wheat forecast by nearly a million tons to 2.86 million tons,” Woodhouse said, who sees overall wheat output at 22.56 million tons in the current crop year.
+“I have downgraded my South Australia wheat forecast by nearly a million tonnes to 2.86 million tonnes,” Woodhouse said, who sees overall wheat output at 22.56 million tons in the current crop year.
 Australia is forecast to be the world’s second-biggest wheat exporter again this year.

 The Australian Bureau of Meteorology said although El Nino development stalled in the second half of July, “over the past fortnight indicators such as the Southern Oscillation Index (a gauge of atmospheric pressure) and trade wind strength have shown renewed trends that are consistent with the early stages of an El Nino event.”